Guess who's back? Salah ensures Liverpool crank up the pressure on Manchester City in Premier League title ...

 Right now, Klopp seems to have the key to every door, the solution to every problem.
 He still needs a favour if they are to pip City to the Premier League title, but their thrashing of United certainly cranks up the pressure on Pep Guardiola’s men, as they prepare to take on Brighton on Wednesday night.

-It’s another derby next for them, with Everton visiting Anfield on Sunday afternoon.
-Salah scored twice when the sides met at Goodison Park earlier in the season, and having seen him put United to the sword again, you’d be brave to bet against him adding to his remarkable tally this weekend.
+It is another derby next for them, with Everton visiting Anfield on Sunday afternoon.
+Salah scored twice when the sides met at Goodison Park earlier in the season, and having seen him put United to the sword again, you would be brave to bet against him adding to his remarkable tally this weekend.

 Yep, the Egyptian King is very much back on his throne.
 And that spells danger for everyone.